 Step 4: Sanding

-In this step you want to get rid of as much old paint as possible by sanding it with 320 grit sandpaper.
-Some people make a mistake of using wood sandpaper to save money.
+In this step, you want to get rid of as much old paint as possible by sanding it with 320-grit sandpaper.
+Some people make the mistake of using wood sandpaper to save money.
 Wood sandpaper is too rough.
-Use special wet/dry auto sandpaper to get the best result.
-Sand the spoiler with 320 grit sandpaper to remove peeling paint.
-Follow it with 600 grit.
-You can dry sand it.
-Wrap the sandpaper around a sponge for convenience.
-By the end of this step, the area should be smooth and ready for primer.

 Step 5: Clean the Area

 Clean the area with prep solvent to remove all the dust.
 Dry it completely.
 From the photo below, you can see that peeling paint has been removed and the edges of the remaining paint have been feathered out.
-The surface should me smooth and even to the touch.
+The surface should be smooth and even to the touch.

 Step 6: Masking

 Mask off the area with auto masking tape and old newspapers or plastic.
-Don’t use duck tape.
+Don’t use duct tape.
 I keep saying it in every tutorial because so many people make this mistake.
 Duck tape residue is very hard to remove.

 Step 7: Apply Primer

-Primer comes in different colors.
-Red primer works best for this repair.
-Read instructions first.
-Use plastic trigger to turn the can into a spray gun.
 Shake well.
 Hold it 10-15 inches away from the surface and spray in even strokes.
 3-4 layers should be enough.
 Give each layer 15 min of drying time.

 Step 8: Sanding Primer

-Step 9: Apply Touch Up Paint
+Step 9: Apply Touch-Up Paint

 Step 10: Applying Clear Coat

 Wait for 30 min for the paint to dry.
 Then apply 3-4 coats of clear coat.
-Clear coat gives your car shine and protects paint from scratches, oxidation and chemicals.
-Read instructions on the can.
-Shake it well.
-Slide the plastic trigger onto the can.
-Hold the can 10-15 inches away from the surface and evenly spray the area.
+A clear coat gives your car shine and protects the paint from scratches, oxidation, and chemicals.
+Read the instructions on the can.

 Step 11: Rubbing Compound

 Rubbing compound, also called scratch remover, can be used to remove any imperfections from the clear coat.
 Also, if you get an orange peel, you can lightly sand it with 1,500 grit sandpaper and then use rubbing compound to remove sand scratches.
-Rubbing compound is a great thing to have for removal of light scratches, swirl marks, and heavy oxidation.
-Can be used by hand or machine.

-Step 12: Polishing Compound (Optional)
+Step 12: Polishing Compound

 This step is really optional.
-To get showroom shine use polishing compound.
+To get showroom shine use the polishing compound.
 It can be applied by hand or polishing machine.

-Step 13: Wax (Optional)
+Step 13: Wax

 Wait for 30 days to apply wax.
 It takes paint about one month to dry completely.
 Applying right after the repair is done, will prevent solvents from evaporating.